 The Integrated Manufacturing Systems Laboratory (IMSL) in the H.H.
 Dow Building is one of the premiere manufacturing research laboratories in the U.S., with facilities to support machining, computer aided manufacturing, and precision engineering.

-An up-to-date description of all facilities and procedures can be found on the departmental webpage.
+An up-to-date description of all facilities and procedures can be found at http://me.engin.umich.edu